Tungnath Temple Chopta Uttarakhand

 - The monsoon season (July-September) can be challenging for trekking and outdoor activities due to heavy rainfall.

-- Winter (October-March) can be extremely cold and snowy, making it difficult to trek, but it is also the time when the surrounding views are most breathtaking and the temple is covered in snow.
+- Winter, from October to March, can be extremely cold and snowy, making trekking difficult.
+However, it is also the time when the surrounding views are most breathtaking, and the temple is covered in snow.

 Also Read : Top 7 Trek Destination in Uttarakhand : Travel tips